FAQ

 Watts/cm2 = .005 / 45,745 cm2 = 1.1 x 10-7 W/cm2 = 0.0000001 W/cm2

-The laser light power density from the laser pointer is 1,000 times higher than that from the Laser Flare, when both measured at 1.5 miles.
+The laser light power density from the laser pointer is 1,000 times higher than that from the Rescue Laser Flare®, when both are measured at 1.5 miles

-7. When I shine my Rescue laser in the distance, I can't see anything.
+7. When I shine my Rescue Laser emergency signaling device in the distance, I can't see anything.
 Why?

 Lasers are directional lights.
 Unless the fan of light produced by our products crosses your line of vision or you pass over a retro-reflective material, you will not see the light when aiming at a distance.